-CMS is proposing to align MVP scoring with traditional MIPS policies by removing references to high- and medium-weighted improvement activities in MVPs.
-Further, the Agency is proposing to update MVP scoring to assign 40 points for each improvement activity to provide full credit for the improvement activities performance category for MVP Participants who report one improvement activity.
+CMS finalized efforts to align MVP scoring with traditional MIPS policies by removing references to high- and medium-weighted improvement activities in MVPs.
+Further, the Agency finalized its proposal to update MVP scoring to assign 40 points for each improvement activity to provide full credit for the improvement activities performance category for MVP Participants who report one improvement activity.